İslâm Ansiklopedisi: Relationship with Encyclopaedia of Islam

 Initially, in 1939, the İA was proposed to be a translation of the first Encyclopaedia of Islam (EI1, 1913–1938) into the Turkish language because the EI1 had only been introduced in English, French and German.

 However, while preparing the İslâm Ansiklopedisi many articles of the EI1 were revised, expanded and corrected, and the work ultimately "had the dual purpose of amending Orientalist scholarship and elaborating on the Turkish contribution to Islamic tradition".

 The result was that the İslâm Ansiklopedisi became a work consisting of 15 volumes instead of the originally proposed five.
 Some articles of the İA have been in turn included into the second Encyclopaedia of Islam (EI2, 1960–2007), and EI2 articles refer to many articles of the İA.

 Editors

 From 1966 until 1987, the editor-in-chief of İslâm Ansiklopedisi was the Tahsin Yazıcı, a Turkish scholar of Persian literature, who personally contributed more than 150 articles to the work.
 The previous editor-in-chief was Ahmed Ateş.

-Türkiye Diyanet Vakfı İslâm Ansiklopedisi

-Türkiye Diyanet Vakfı İslâm Ansiklopedisi (TDV İA or DİA) is sometimes regarded as a successor to İslâm Ansiklopedisi.
-DİA is a completely original work, which was published in 44 volumes from 1988 to December 2013, with two supplementary volumes published in 2016.
-It contains 16,855 articles in total.

-The academic quality of DİA is recognized by Turkologists and Turkish-speaking scholars of Islamic studies.